DataDog/documentation/content/en/workflows/build.md

 1. Click an integration in the catalog pane and drag the desired step onto the workflow canvas.
 You can also search for a step using the search bar.
 {{< img src="workflows/add-step.mp4" alt="Drag a step onto the workflow canvas" video="true"  >}}
 1. Click on the step in the workflow canvas to configure it or view its outputs or context variables.
-For more information on outputs and context variables, see [Using context variables](#context-variables).
+For more information on outputs and context variables, see [Context variables](#context-variables).
-1. After you're done configuring the step, drag another step onto the workflow canvas to continue building out your workflow, or save the workflow if you're done.
+1. After you've configured the step, drag another step onto the workflow canvas to continue building out your workflow, or save the workflow if you're done.

 You can edit a step in the workflow at any time by clicking on it.